 Students who have successfully completed Photography I can continue to build their skills in this course.
 In addition to regular in-class and field assignments, students will learn how cameras are built and how film (analog) photography works.
 Advanced photography students may also use this course to help prepare portfolios for college admissions as photography majors.
 (Note: Students are required to have a digital camera, SD card and flash drive for class) Photo printing is required and phone cameras are not acceptable as equipment for class.
+There is a requirement that a percentage of photos will be completed outside of school.

-Prerequisite: Completion of Digital Photography I with a minimum grade of 80.
+Open to Grades: 10, 11, 12 Prerequisite: Completion of Photography I with a minimum grade of 80.